PHWD Water Quality

 Special Health Needs

-Cryptosporidium is a parasitic microbe found in most surface water.
-The SFRWS regularly tests for this waterborne pathogen and found it at very low levels in source water and treated water in 2023.
-However, current test methods approved by the United States Environmental Protection Agency do not distinguish between dead organisms and those capable of causing disease.
-Ingestion of Cryptosporidium may produce symptoms of nausea, abdominal cramps, diarrhea, and associated headaches.
+Cryptosporidium is a parasitic microbe found in surface water.
+We regularly test for this waterborne pathogen and found it at very low levels in source water and treated water in 2024.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.

-The United States Environmental Protection Agency and the Centers for Disease Control and Prevention guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the United States Environmental Protection Agency’s Safe Drinking Water Hotline at 800-426-4791 or at www.epa.gov/safewater
+Guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the USEPA’s Safe Drinking Water Hotline at 800-426-4791 or at epa.gov/safewater.

 Boron Detection Above Notification Level in Source Water

-In 2023, boron was detected at a level of 1.7 ppm (parts per million) in the raw water stored in Pond F3 East, one of the San Francisco Regional Water System’s approved sources in the Alameda Watershed.
-Similar levels were also previously detected in the same pond.
-Although the detected value was above the California Notification Level (NL) of 1 ppm, the water was typically delivered to San Antonio Reservoir where it was substantially diluted to below the NL before treatment at the Sunol Valley Water Treatment Plant.
-Boron is an element in nature and is typically released into air and water when soils and rocks weather naturally.
+In 2024, boron was detected at a level of 2.3 parts per million (ppm) in the raw water stored in Pond F3 East, one of the SFRWS approved sources in the Alameda Watershed.
+Similar levels were detected in the same pond in preceding years.
+Although the detected value was above the California Notification Level of 1 ppm, the water was typically delivered to San Antonio Reservoir where it was substantially diluted to below the Notification Level before treatment at the Sunol Valley Water Treatment Plant.
+Boron is an element in nature and is typically released into air and water when soils and rocks naturally weather.

 No PFAS Detected